netdata/netdata/docs/cloud/netdata-functions.md

 For more details please check out documentation on how we use our internal collector to get this from the first collector that exposes functions - [plugins.d](https://github.com/netdata/netdata/blob/master/src/collectors/plugins.d/README.md#function).

+## Prerequisites

+The following is required to be able to run Functions from Netdata Cloud.

+- At least one of the nodes claimed to your Space should be on a Netdata agent version higher than `v1.37.1`
+- Ensure that the node has the collector that exposes the function you want enabled

 ## What functions are currently available?

 | Function           | Description                                                                                                                                                    | Alternative to CLI tools        | Require Cloud | plugin - module                                                                                            |